 What is SIBO & What Causes it?

 Low stomach acid production is one of the main contributing factors to SIBO that I see in my practice.
 This is because stomach acid is protective and helps kill any pathogen or bacteria that enters the upper GI region.
 Stomach acid is necessary for optimal digestion, especially protein.
-Too many people have been on long-term use of acid suppressors such as omeprozole, prevacid, protonix, etc….that will be a risk factor for SIBO and for optimal gut function.
+Long-term use of acid suppressors such as omeprozole, prevacid, protonix, etc is a risk factor for SIBO and for less-than-optimal gut function.

 How to Test for SIBO?

-Accuracy of current test methods remain limited, as there is a lack of standardization of the normal bowel flora.
-However, the best testing we have currently is using a lactulose or glucose breath test.
-The bacteria in the gut will produce either hydrogen or methane gas, and this is why the breath test is the best tool used to diagnose SIBO.
-There is a third gas that these bacteria can emit and that is called hydrogen sulfide.
-Consequently, those individuals that present with this gas will have inaccurate or negative testing results (soon there will be testing to detect his gas).
+Testing accuracy can be limited, as there is a lack of standardization regarding the normal bowel flora.
+However, the best option we currently have is the lactulose or glucose breath test.
+The bacteria in the gut will produce either hydrogen or methane gas, and the breath test can detect this, helping to diagnose SIBO.
+There is also a third gas that these bacteria can emit called hydrogen sulfide, and testing for this gas is still in the works.
+Consequently, those individuals that present with this gas will have inaccurate or false negative results.

 Treatment for SIBO?

 Small intestinal bacterial overgrowth is most often treated with antibiotics.
 Both prescription drugs, such as Xifaxin, or antimicrobial herbs may be used to treat the bacterial overgrowth.
 Treatment regimens will vary depending on the type of SIBO- hydrogen or methane gas predominant.
 Elemental diets are another option for treating SIBO.
-In my practice working with SIBO clients on a weekly basis, it is important to tailor an intervention that is best for each individual case.
+In my practice working with SIBO clients on a weekly basis, I’ve learned to tailor interventions for the individual case.
 This will involve key foods, supplements, probiotics, and lifestyle interventions to help kill the bad bugs and repopulate the good bacteria.

 SIBO can be very challenging to treat and often individuals may experience a reoccurrence.
 That is why is it important to identify the underlying cause and any factors that increase the risk of developing it again such as poor gut motility, nutrient deficiencies, autoimmune dysfunction, stress, medications, and eating habits.